home | whakapapa | site map | links | contact

 In due course this section will expand to include our Scottish side and other relevant geneaologies.
 For the novice (which includes myself) it is important to understand whakapapa can and do differ in terms of generations, tipuna, arranged order, events and even gender across whanau, hapu and iwi.
 Entire generations can be skipped.
 I mention this to explain some of the subtle and not so subtle differences one encounters.

-Lastly, for whanau whakapapa – especially this Century – I haven't entered the names and/or dates of childless marriages as the focus is on uri (descendants).
+Lastly, for whanau whakapapa – especially this Century – I haven't entered the names/dates of childless marriages as the focus is on uri (descendants).
 This is not to belittle past relationships but rather to keep focused on our whanaunga far and wide.
 I trust to your understanding on this.
-No reira, a fin Ogilvy whanau!
-A Fin!
+Therefore, whakapapa may/may not include all siblings let alone all siblings from all known wives and remarriages.

 → Te Rarawa whakapapa